punteney/tutorial-django/learning-resources.rst

     * `Tutorial <http://docs.python.org/tutorial/>`_ - An introductory tutorial
     * `Library Reference <http://docs.python.org/library/index.html>`_

+`Learn Python The Hard Way <http://learnpythonthehardway.org/>` A book by Zed Shaw that teaches Python by having the reader write Python code.

+`Learning Python <http://www.amazon.com/Learning-Python-Powerful-Object-Oriented-Programming/dp/0596158068>`_ - This is the book I learned Python from.

+`Google Python Class <http://code.google.com/edu/languages/google-python-class/>`_ - A free class for people with a little bit of programming experience who want to learn Python.

 `Dive into Python <http://diveintopython.org/>`_ - The full text is available online.
 This is a good book if you're already familiar with programming but not with Python.

-`Learning Python <http://www.amazon.com/Learning-Python-Powerful-Object-Oriented-Programming/dp/0596158068>`_ - This is the book I learned Python from.

-`Google Python Class <http://code.google.com/edu/languages/google-python-class/>`_ - A free class for people with a little bit of programming experience who want to learn Python.

 Django
 ----------------------